 Last academic year as Director for Ideas at the Wilberforce Society, Vidya also cultivated an interest in Food Security and technological content fidelity, having mentored curated discussion groups on these topics.
 As Vice Chairman for this year, Vidya plans on supporting the Chairman by reinforcing communication between the Committee and TWS membership, and expanding the scope of training and development further, within Ideas and beyond.

 Vidya joined TWS as a Fresher because she wanted to take part in an activity where she could simultaneously learn about and institute policy change.
 She got her first taste of this co-writing a policy paper on Sexual Harassment Policies in British institutions of Higher Education.

 In her spare time, Vidya enjoys competing with the University of Cambridge Powerlifting Club, working as Campaign Manager on the Woman’s Campaign committee, and bouldering on the rock climbing wall at Kelsey Kerridge!

 |Director for Policy – Michelle Wong

-Michelle is a first year Law student from Hong Kong at Newnham College.
+Michelle is a second year Law student from Hong Kong at Newnham College.
 She is passionate about human rights and social justice advocacy, and is particularly drawn to an intersectional approach to feminism.
 She also has a keen interest in exploring public policy and how it can work together with legislation to provide practical solutions to issues.
 She is excited to work alongside the rest of the team to produce research and policies that aim to make an impact both locally and globally.